bitsnaps/awesome-micronaut/README.md

+P.S.
+This page is archived and will not have updates in the future, please refer to this page instead: [awesome-micronaut](https://github.com/JonasHavers/awesome-micronaut) by JonasHavers.

 # Awesome Micronaut
 A curated list of Micronaut framework, libraries and tools for the Java, Groovy, Kotlin programming language related to Micronaut framework.